Local government: United States

 Local government in the United States refers to governmental jurisdictions below the level of the state.
 Most states have at least two tiers of local government: counties and municipalities.
 In some states, counties are divided into townships.
 There are several different types of jurisdictions at the municipal level, including the city, town, parish, borough, village, reservations and boundaries.
 The types and nature of these municipal entities varies from state to state.

 City councils and town boards generally consist of several (usually somewhere between 5 and 51) elected aldermen or councillors.
 In the United States, members of city councils are typically called council member, council man, council woman, councilman, or councilwoman, while in Canada they are typically called councillor.

 In some cities, the mayor is a voting member of the council who serves as chairman; in others, the mayor is the city's independent chief executive (or strong mayor) with veto power over city council legislation.
 In larger cities the council may elect other executive positions as well, such as a council president and speaker.

 The council generally functions as a parliamentary or presidential style legislative body, proposing bills, holding votes, and passing laws to help govern the city.

 The role of the mayor in the council varies depending on whether or not the city uses council–manager government or mayor–council government, and by the nature of the statutory authority given to it by state law, city charter, or municipal ordinance.

-There is also a mayor pro tem councilmember.
+There may also be a mayor pro tem councilmember.
 In cities where the council elects the mayor for one year at a time, the mayor pro tem is in line to become the mayor in the next year.
 In cities where the mayor is elected by the city's voters, the mayor pro tem serves as acting mayor in the absence of the mayor.
 This position is also known as vice mayor.

 In some cities a different name for the municipal legislature is used.
 In Portland, Oregon, for example, it is known as the City Commission.
 In San Francisco, it is known as the Board of Supervisors; San Francisco is a consolidated city-county and the California constitution requires each county to have a Board of Supervisors.